ocf/ocfweb/README.md

 ## Working on `ocfweb`

-We recommend following all of these steps
-[on supernova](https://www.ocf.berkeley.edu/docs/staff/procedures/ssh-supernova/),
-the staff login server, because it is already configured to run ocfweb in development mode with minimal extra setup.
+We recommend following all of these steps to make things easier [on supernova](https://www.ocf.berkeley.edu/docs/staff/procedures/ssh-supernova/), the staff login server, because it is already configured to run ocfweb in development mode with minimal extra setup.